dart-archive/www.dartlang.org/src/site/tools/observatory/screens.markdown

 and [new space](glossary.html#new-space) at the time of the last sample.

 Most direct route
-: Choose the **heap profile** link in an isolate screen, or from the isolate's pulldown menu in the blue bar.
+: Choose the **allocation profile** link in an isolate screen, or from the isolate's pulldown menu in the blue bar.

 More information